 Practice what you’ll say.
 Rehearse difficult feedback you need to give with a trusted family member or friend, or in the mirror.
 Record yourself practicing, and study the recording, if it helps you improve your delivery.
 As with any management skill, the more experience you gain in providing feedback to employees, the easier it will be, and the more proficient you’ll become.

 - Express your criticisms in the most positive way possible, for example, “I noticed these errors I’ve indicated here on these eight reports.
 I know you have a large amount of data to manage.
 So, I was thinking we could work on a way to tighten the process.”
-Try to inspire the person to make a positive change, instead of to make him feel ashamed of being at fault.
+Try to inspire the person to make a positive change, instead of making him feel ashamed of being at fault.

 - Express your desire to help your employee, and obtain agreement on goals and a plan with a timeline for improvement.